In this article I will show you how to use TypeScript to write consistent and DRY error handling logic using the concept of abstract classes.

 Handling Asynchronous Errors in Express.js

-But if we decided to throw an error inside an asynchronous request handler, which is the case in most of the time since we deal with database and APIs, the error handler will not work and our application will crash without catching any errors!
+an error inside an asynchronous request handler, which is the case in most of the time since we deal with database and APIs, the error handler will not work and our application will crash without catching any errors!

-To handle asynchronous errors in Express.js, we must call the next function as follows:
+To handle asynchronous errors in Express.js, we must call the next

 And now our application will work fine!

 So far so good, but there's a problem.
 Errors can be thrown for different reasons.
 We have database erros, general bad request errors, authentication errors, not found errors and the list goes on and on..
 No where in our application we can differentiate between the different types of errors.
-So it's a good idea to define custom errors like DatabaseError or AuthenticationError.
+So it's a good idea to define custom errors like DatabaseError

 To create custom errors like that, we have 2 options.

-The magical line of code in the image above is added just when we need to extend the Error constructor in TS and to know why it was and added and what it does, check out this: javascript - Typescript - Extending Error class - Stack Overflow
+built-in constructor and apply the same custom logic in every custom error.The magical line of code in the image above is added just when we need to extend the Error constructor in TS and to know why it was and added and what it does, check out this: javascript - Typescript - Extending Error class - Stack Overflow

-and now we can instantiate the custom DatabaseError error class (and other similar custom error classes) and differentiate this error from the general Error in the error handling middleware as follows:
+error class (and other similar custom error classes) and differentiate this error from the generalError

-There are 2 problems in this approach.
+in the error handling middleware as follows:There are 2 problems in this approach.
 The first one is that we have to check for every custom error so we know what status code and what json to return, and that makes our code very repetitive.

-The second problem is that any developer can come now and define a custom error like NotFoundError that defines its own blueprint, its own properties and its own methods without complying to the same names defined in other custom error classes, and TypeScript will not complain about this code inconsistency.
-E.g: defining serializeError() or serializee() instead of serialize(), and that makes our code inconsistent and not DRY.
+that defines its own blueprint, its own properties and its own methods without complying to the same names defined in other custom error classes, and TypeScript will not complain about this code inconsistency.
+E.g: definingserializeError()

-So far we are handling the custom errors like in this diagram:
+, and that makes our code inconsistent and not DRY.So far we are handling the custom errors like in this diagram:

 To solve the 2 problems I mentioned earlier:

-1. Repetitive code
+Repetitive code

-2. Inconsistent code
+Inconsistent code

 I am going to follow a second approach to handle the custom errors.

-To understand the concept of abstract classes, think of when you want to create buildings.
+.
+An abstract class is a class that acts as a blueprint to tell other classes how they should be created.
+Abstract classes also cannot be instantiated.To understand the concept of abstract classes, think of when you want to create buildings.
 We can define a blueprint for every building, or we can define a single blueprint for multiple buildings.
 The former is the first approach discussed earlier, the latter is what abstract classes is all about - they keep our code consistent and DRY.
 Let me show you how to do it.

 Using Abstract Classes To Create Consistent And DRY Error Handling Logic

-I'm going to define an abstract class called CustomError:
+I'm going to define an abstract class called CustomError

-Now in every custom error we are going to extend this CustomError instead of the built-in Error:
+Now in every custom error we are going to extend this CustomError

-TypeScriot now will throw errors inside any error class that extends the CustomError until the developer implements at least a property called statusCode and a method called serialize().
-If the developer defines statuscode instead of statusCode, TypeScript will throw errors.
+, TypeScript will throw errors.
 This solves the problem of code inconsistency.
 Let's see how this approach also solves the problem of repetitive code.

-In the error handler middleware, instead of checking if the error thrown is an instance of DatabaseError or AuthenticationError or something else, we simply can check if the error is an instance of CustomError and simply return the status code and the json object:
+In the error handler middleware, instead of checking if the error thrown is an instance of DatabaseError

 I know this seems like magic, but let me show you what we've done in a simple diagram: